 - Contracting – If both parties agree on all terms such as pricing, delivery, quality, etc the company enters into the final d=business deal by signing the official contract.

 - Delivery – Throughout the entire delivery process of the goods, it is important to evaluate the products delivered to ensure they are what you had planned to buy and meet the quality standards plus they arrive well on time.

 - Analyzing results – Once the project is complete and the goods have arrived and delivered, it is important to analyze the overall process and evaluate its success as well as record observations for future projects with the same vendor.

 Helping meet business goals and stakeholder expectations

-Savings can be achieved by the variety of methods such as reducing the delivery errors or increasing the quality of products and services.
-The measurement of the direct cost and the team timesaving is accomplished through better Procurement Management process.
+Savings can be achieved by a variety of methods such as reducing the delivery errors or increasing the quality of products and services.
+The measurement of the direct cost and the team timesaving is accomplished through a better Procurement Management process.